isomerpages/moe-sgs/_students/Student Handbook/School Rules.md

 <tbody>
   <tr>
     <td>1.1</td>
     <td>School Uniform and Name-tag<br><br>I will wear my first school uniform with pride, whether I am within or outside the school premises.
 My name-tag will be sewn neatly on my uniform.
 I will respect the school’s guidelines on the uniform and not make modifications to it.
-Closed cardigans will not be worn as part of the school uniform.<br>On Fridays, I may wear my second uniform (ie: PE/CCA T-shirt with my school skirt/shorts/long pants).
-During PE lessons or physical activities, I will wear my PE attire.<br>During school and national examinations, I will wear my first school uniform.</td>
+Closed cardigans will not be worn as part of the school uniform.<br><br>On Fridays, I may wear my second uniform (ie: PE/CCA T-shirt with my school skirt/shorts/long pants).
+During PE lessons or physical activities, I will wear my PE attire.<br><br>During school and national examinations, I will wear my first school uniform.</td>
   </tr>
   <tr>
     <td></td>